sezzle/static-widgets/src/sezzle-checkout-button/README.md

 > Use this method for testing the minified file

-1. Clone/pull down the Static-Widgets[https://github.com/sezzle/static-widgets/] project, then run `npm run build`
+1. Clone/pull down the Static-Widgets[https://github.com/sezzle/static-widgets/] project, then run `npm run build-button`
 2. Log in to your Shopify Admin
 3. Go to Online Store > Themes
 4. Next to the applicable theme, click `Actions` then `Edit Code`